20 Best Things To Do in Phuket: Skip the Tourist Traps

 Bay View Cafe at Samet Nangshe Boutique

-5. Relax at Banana Beach
+5. Relax at the Secluded Banana Beach

 Things To Do in Phuket - Banana Beach Sign